TSB 18-48-98, Proper Routing of Spark Plug Wires

 C - Number 4 Plug Wire Rerouting (Fig 4 & Fig 5).

-Remove the #4 cylinder plug wire from the distributor cap terminal.
+- Install the #8 plug wire into its distributor cap terminal.

 D - Number 7 Plug Wire Rerouting (Fig 8 & Fig 9)

-NOTE: Make sure the #7 plug wire is at least one inch away from the #5 wire.
+- NOTE: Make sure that the #4 plug wire is at least one inch away from the #8 wire.

 E - Number 5 Plug Wire Rerouting (Fig 10)

 - Verify that the #7 plug wire crosses over the distributor cap and leaves the distributor cap between the #3 and the #6 tower terminals (Fig 8).
 This is the original wire routing on 1998 and earlier models.